linneagustavsen/master-thesis/README.md

 # Alert Fusion: A Combined Approach for DDoS Attack Detection
-This IDS is developed as a part of a master's thesis written about DDoS detection.
+This IDS is developed as a part of a master's thesis at Norwegian University of Science and Technology (NTNU) written about DDoS detection.

 ## Architecture
 An overview of the IDS architecture can be seen below.